 - how to handle a data protection breach.

-Our lawyers can do a “health check” of your policies and procedures, and help you meet your obligations under the GDPR.
+Our lawyers can do a “health check” of your policies and procedures, and help you meet your obligations under the UK GDPR.
 We’ll work with you to find solutions that are practical and convenient for an organisation of your size.